kodvinci/springies/README.md

 of the walls.
 Forces the mass to change direction.

 The following classes implement the WallRepulsionForce class:
-a.
-TopWallRepulsionForce - repulsion force of top wall.
-Acts downwards
+1. TopWallRepulsionForce - repulsion force of top wall.
+Acts downwards.
-b.
-BottomWallRepulsionForce - repulsion force of the bottom wall.
-Acts upwards
+2. RightWallRepulsionForce - repulsion force of the right wall.
+Acts leftwards.
-c.
-LeftWallReplsuionForce - repulsion force of the left wall.
-Acts rightwards
+3. BottomWallRepulsionForce - repulsion force of the bottom wall.
+Acts upwards.
-d.
-RightWallRepulsionForce - repulsion force of the right wall.
-Acts leftwards
+4. LeftWallReplsuionForce - repulsion force of the left wall.
+Acts rightwards.